PROJECT

 • Directed & curated photography

-• Guided packaging & poster design to follow brand guidelines
+• Guided packaging and poster design to align with the brand system

 CLIENT